PrestaShop/docs/src/content/1.7/themes/reference/templates/head.md

 The head part is very important in term of SEO and performances.

-Have look at StarterTheme and Classic head part to see real life examples.
+Have look at Classic's head part to see real life examples.

 ## Assets